 Don’t let organic chemistry intimidate you.
 Stick to your plan to major in chemistry, the B.S. in Biology, or future professional school major.
 Many students, however, have to repeat Organic Chemistry I, CHEM 2131, which can negatively impact your time to degree and your GPA.

 This Organic Primer Course will help you to differentiate between the concepts that require memorization and which topics require comprehension of process.
 Both of these learning methods are required for mastery and for success in organic chemistry.
+For the target population, real-time instruction, practice, and assessment can more quickly and more efficiently elucidate misconceptions that may have been learned in previous attempts in organic or general chemistry.

 The organic chemistry primer course aims to: